 International participants paying by wire transfer will be charged an additional fee of $25 to cover fees associated with those transactions.

 What can I expect once a facility is registered for the program?

-Participants will be emailed a confirmation of their enrollment and an invoice (if paying by wire transfer, EFT, or check) or receipt (if paying by credit card/PayPal) once the registration is received.
+Participants will be emailed a confirmation of their enrollment and an invoice once the registration is received.
+Note both the shipping and billing contacts entered on the registration form will receive the confirmation.
 Once enrolled in the program, subscribers will receive samples every six weeks starting in mid-January.
 Participants will receive information on logging into the Quickbase system for results entry at approximately the same time as the participant’s first samples are shipped.
 Results will be due four weeks from the day the samples are mailed out.
-The 2013 schedule is available here:
+The 2015 schedule is available here:

 What should a participant do with the samples?